-The health benefits of oolong tea are basically doubled because of the combined qualities of black tea and green tea.
-There are numerous kinds of tea in this world; but oolong tea might be one of the most beneficial.
+Oolong tea is fragrant and has a fruity flavor.
+Despite its caffeine content, it is still a relaxing drink.
+The health benefits of oolong tea are doubled because of the combined qualities of black tea and green tea.
+There are numerous kinds of tea in this world, but oolong tea is considered as one of the most beneficial types of tea.

 Health Benefits of Oolong Tea

 With so many health benefits, the inclusion of this tea in a balanced diet is generally a great idea.
 Let’s have a look at the incredible benefits of oolong tea:

 The polyphenolic compound found in oolong tea is may be positively linked to controlling the metabolism of fat in the body and reducing obesity.
 In a 2009 study published in The Chinese Journal of Integrative Medicine, 102 overweight or obese people who drank four cups of oolong tea (the brew from four 2 gram tea bags) lost weight.
 Twenty-two percent lost more than 3 kg (between 6-7 lbs) of weight.
 Moreover, all participants show a remarkable decrease in their total cholesterol and triglyceride levels.

 Additionally, in an animal study published in the International Journal of Obesity and Related Metabolic Disorders, the intake of oolong tea was shown to activate certain enzymes and improve the functions of fat cells.
 In another study, mice that were given polyphenols in addition to a high-fat and high-sugar diet still showed a decline in overall body weight and fat index.
 Studies show that caffeine content is an active ingredient for weight loss; the weight loss is further likely accelerated due to the polyphenols present in this tea.
 More research is required in this arena to truly prove the effect on humans.